 The results for The Clinical Neuropsychologist are very encouraging, but Yana isn’t going to stop there.
 Achieving representative diversity on editorial boards takes sustained effort.

 Yana plans to implement further initiatives to build upon the success.
 These include a data tracking process and a mentoring system to encourage diverse board applicants.

 Have you heard about our podcast series, ‘15 minutes to develop your research career’?

-The latest episode explores the challenges of research life, looking at important issues that aren’t always talked about.
+Listen to episode 6 which explores the challenges of research life, looking at important issues that aren’t always talked about.
 Among these are the challenges faced by women and those from minority ethnic backgrounds in research.

 References: Sweet, J.J., Benson, L.M., Nelson N.W., & Moberg, P.J.
 (2015).
 The American Academy of Clinical Neuropsychology, National Academy of Neuropsychology, and Society for Clinical Neuropsychology (APA Division 40) 2015 TCN Professional Practice and ‘Salary Survey’: Professional Practices, Beliefs, and Incomes of U.S. Neuropsychologists.
 TCN, 29, 1069-1162